derekbekoe/convey/README.md

       --fingerprint string    (advanced) If you know the fingerprint you want to use (SHAKE-256 hex), you can set it directly instead of using --keyfile
       --nats-cluster string   (advanced) NATS cluster id
+      --nats-url string       (advanced) NATS server url
-      --nats-url string       (advanced) NATS server url -h, --help                  help for configure
+      --nats-cacert string    (advanced) Local path to CA certificate used by NATS server -h, --help                  help for configure
 ```